RabadanLab/ViromeOfManhattan/README.md

 **Notes**

-Currently, Pandora makes use of the [Oracle Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine).
+Currently, Pandora makes use of the [Oracle Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) by default.
+The reason for this is that blast is computationally intensive, easily parallelizable, and lends itself very nicely to cluster computing.
+You can turn this off with the `--noSGE` flag, but blast will be very slow.

 Status: Active Development